ericlau00/computer-graphics/README.md

   - Create a script file
   - Upload a new picture to the gallery
 - add the following commands to the parser
-  - clear: clears the edge matrix of all points
+  - `clear`: clears the edge matrix of all points
     - c people: this is an incredibly simple operation that shouldn’t involve futzing with any of the points in the edge matrix.
-  - box: adds a rectangular prism (box) to the edge matrix - takes 6 parameters (x, y, z, width, height, depth)
+  - `box`: adds a rectangular prism (box) to the edge matrix - takes 6 parameters (x, y, z, width, height, depth)
-  - sphere: adds a sphere to the edge matrix - takes 4 parameters (x, y, z, radius)
+  - `sphere`: adds a sphere to the edge matrix - takes 4 parameters (x, y, z, radius)
-  - torus: adds a torus to the edge matrix - takes 5 parameters (x, y, z, radius1, radius2)
+  - `torus`: adds a torus to the edge matrix - takes 5 parameters (x, y, z, radius1, radius2)
     - radius1 is the radius of the circle that makes up the torus
     - radius2 is the full radius of the torus (the translation factor).
 You can think of this as the distance from the center of the torus to the center of any circular slice of the torus.
   - You should actually add edges to draw the box.